-Opioid addiction is the fastest growing problem that Americans face each year.
+Opioid addiction is the fastest-growing problem that Americans face each year.
 These potent drugs can cause many lasting effects, compromising the life of the user and the user’s loved ones.
 If you’re struggling with an addiction to opiates, including painkillers or heroin, life-saving help is available.
-Quality drug rehab that includes psychotherapy is the most effective form of treatment for your problem.
+Quality addiction treatment services at a women’s addiction treatment center that include psychotherapy are the most effective form of treatment for your problem.

 What are Opioids?

 Opioids include painkillers and heroin.
 These substances alter how the brain reacts to pain stimuli.
 Opioids also produce a high as a result of how the drug activates the brain’s reward and pleasure centers.

 The drugs play on the body’s central nervous system, meaning that they affect the brain and cardiovascular and respiratory systems.
 Opioids cause heart rate, respiration, blood pressure, and body temperature to decrease while increasing feelings of pleasure.

 Habitual use of opioid drugs changes an individual’s brain chemistry, thus increasing the risk of physical and psychological dependence.
 Once an individual develops a dependence, the body has begun to believe that it needs the drug to feel normal” or to function properly.
 If the user attempts to quit using opioids, withdrawal symptoms may begin to appear in as little as a few hours after the last dose.
 Symptoms also sometimes show up between doses if the user generally takes a high dose.

 Symptoms of Opioid Withdrawal